Job Type: Associate (Part-time)

 - Successful online teaching experience

 - Knowledge of culturally-responsive pedagogical teaching techniques and effective ways for engaging students who are historically under-represented and under-served.
+Learn more here.

 Why would I complete the Equivalency Form when I’m already completing an application and have a relevant degree?
 To determine whether your current education, or exact discipline, and/or experience is “equivalent,” you must submit an Equivalency Form to initiate a review by the Equivalency Committee at Cabrillo College and so that your application can move forward and be considered by the search committee.

-Please note the Equivalency Committee will consider only those applicants who formally request equivalency consideration by submitting the Completed Equivalency Form with their application by the closing date stated in the job announcement.
+Please note the Equivalency Committee will consider onlythose applicants who formally request equivalency consideration by submitting the Completed Equivalency Form with their application by the closing date stated in the job announcement.
 Be sure to attach detailed evidence such as unofficial transcripts and/or other certifications that support the equivalency.

-For additional information please review our website.
+For additional information please review our site here.